 Stay focused on the road: distracted driving is one of the leading causes of car accidents in the United States.
 While texting while driving accidents are quickly becoming one of the most common types of distracted driving, there are many things, including passengers, food, or the radio, that pull your attention from the road.

 Manage your speed: speeding is another common cause of car accidents.
 Always manage your speed and stay within the defined speed limits.
 Even if you’re running late, it’s never worth the risk of a crash just to save a few minutes of time on the road.

 Avoid adverse weather: while this may not always be avoidable, try to avoid driving in poor weather conditions.
 Proper planning, especially for a long road trip, is important to avoid rain, snow, or sleet.
 If you do have to drive in these conditions, go slower than you normally would and remain extra vigilant.

 Regular maintenance: make sure to perform regular maintenance on your vehicle.
 While this may seem like something you can put off, poorly maintained vehicles are a leading cause of car accidents.

 CONCLUSION – WHAT TO DO AFTER A CAR ACCIDENT

 After you’ve spoken with the police and exchanged insurance information, gather photographic evidence from the scene of the accident.
 These images may prove critical if you end up filing a personal injury suit.
 And finally, you should contact an experienced car accident attorney.
-Personal injury attorneys can help you assess your case, determine its value, and ensure that you receive full and fair compensation.
+Denver personal injury attorneys can help you assess your case, determine its value, and ensure that you receive full and fair compensation.